Accord-Project/ACCORD-Documentation/docs/graphdb.md

 [Ontotext GraphDB(TM)](https://graphdb.ontotext.com) is an RDF database, it is chosen as a data storage created in compliance with the Semantic Web technologies stack, to adopt its best practices to serve regulation compliance checks.

-Ontotext GraphDB(TM)’s usage in ACCORD semantic framework is twofold:
+Ontotext GraphDB(TM) is used in ACCORD semantic framework in the following ways:

 - As a storage for regulation graphs generated from the building code text sources with the help of the Rule Formalization Tool.